The Love Specialist: Production

-The film was known as The Girl from Palio or The Girl Who Rode the Padlio.
+The film was based on the 1957 novel by Raffaelli Gianelli.

 The casting of Dors and Gassman was announced in April 1957.
-Dors was one of a number of English and American stars making movies in Italy - others included Mamie Van Doren and Steve Reeves.
+Dors was one of a number of English and American stars making movies in Italy, including Mamie Van Doren and Steve Reeves.
 Dors arrived in Rome in July 1957.

 Many of the extras for the horse race scenes were real jockeys, some of which quite known to the Sienese.
 One of them, Pietro De Angelis (nicknamed "Pietrino"), winner of two previous Palio races, died of a heart attack while the movie was being filmed in August.

 The movie was also a springboard for the career of the sole woman jockey of the modern Palio horse race, Rosanna Bonelli, nicknamed "Diavola" but better known as "Rompicollo" ("breakneck") from the name of an operetta written by her father.
 She raced first in a mock Palio race staged for the shooting crew, in place of the jockey of the "Pantera" team (unbeknownst to the film production) and then as a stuntwoman for Ms. Dors in the victory scenes, riding the mare Gaudenzia.
 That helped the girl's rise to local fame and to crown her dream to run in the real Palio race of August 16, 1957 racing for the "Aquila" team, her first and last race on Siena's scenic Piazza del Campo, and although she didn't finish in first place like the film's heroine, she was bestowed the title of "honorary jockey" by the "contrada".

 Filming was completed by October.
 Dors and Gassman were to be reunited in Strange Holiday.